m-kaminski/pitch_processor/README.md

 same order.
 This allows skipping locks on hash table structure, and instead keeping distinct data structures between threads, and therefore achieve higher thruput.

+Further improvements of multi-threaded performance may be achieved via zero-copy architecture whereas buffers won't be copied between input and parsing.

 # CONTACT